bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 # Generics

 ## Introduction
-Welcome back to Lesson 6 of Part 1 Swift Fundamentals with Bob.
+Welcome to Lesson 6 of Part 1 Swift Fundamentals with Bob.
 When you think of the word, "generic", what makes you think?
-Well, I'm sure you've thought you want to write code that can work with many other types.
+Well, I'm sure you've thought you wanted to write code that can work with many other types.
 Haha, I know you are super confused, I will walk you through.
 But remember, the number goal is to write reusable code so that we do not repeat ourself.

 ## Lecture Notes